AREA'S FIRST HOV LANE SET TO OPEN

 contractor worked on other areas of the project out-of-sequence,

-i.e. work that was scheduled to be done after the flyovers was
+i.e. work that was scheduled to be done after the flyovers were

-on the image below to see an annotated overview schematic of this
+the image below to open the detailed schematic for this